amananurag/copilot/README/project.md

 13. exmaple >> folder is for self notes and practice

 14. Items in open-query >>should be resolved in coming days

+15. Added a middleware noHandlerFound for no handler exception .
+For URIs that are 404 not found.

+16. precommit hook config is added